seed4j/seed4j/CONTRIBUTING.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting a ticket](https://opensource.guide/how-to-contribute/#opening-an-issue) to our [GitHub issues](https://github.com/seed4j/seed4j/issues).
 Even better, you can submit a Pull Request to our [Seed4J project](https://github.com/seed4j/seed4j) or to our [Documentation project](https://github.com/seed4j/seed4j.github.io).

-**Please see the Submission Guidelines below**.

-## <a name="bounties"></a> Bug bounties

-If you submitted a Pull Request that fixes a ticket with the "\$100" tag, then you are eligible for our bug bounty program!
-Go to our [bug bounties documentation](https://seed4j.com/bug-bounties/) for more information, and claim your money.

 ## <a name="feature"></a> Feature Requests

 You can request a new feature by submitting a ticket to our [GitHub issues](https://github.com/seed4j/seed4j/issues).
 If you